hcstubbe/dev_einvironment/README.md

 # Docker development environment

 ## JupyterLab and RStudio
-The following runs the JupyterLab and RStudio containers including a MariaDB SQL database server with GPU enabled for TensorFlow and general R pipelines
+The following runs the JupyterLab and RStudio containers including a MariaDB SQL database server (without GPU enabled) for TensorFlow and general R pipelines
 * Start without GPU support: `docker-compose -f dev-stack.yml up -d`, or
 * Then, open on the local host
   * **RStudio**: [http://localhost:9090/](http://localhost:9090/) (user: rstudio, password: test123; change in dev-stack.yml!)